 \subsection{Discussion}

-The ability to encode full-Stokes polarization and achieve polarimetric compressive sensing is a novel implementation of physical encoding with back-end computing.
-In the past, the encoder algorithmic function is programmed with digital arrays of micromirrors \cite{Chang2018, Wetzstein_2020}, pixelated spatial-light modulator generated masks \cite{Muminov2020, Wang2022NC}, and printed polarizer arrays or masks \cite{Li2022}.
-While these technologies are well established, most digitally-controlled technologies operate on the principles of filtering, reflection, or refraction, which alone does not spatially separate RCP, LCP, and $\pm45$LP components (i.e., ${\rm S}_2$ and ${\rm S}_3$).
+The ability to encode full-Stokes polarization and achieve polarimetric compressive sensing is implemented with the back-end computing and the physical encoding from a self-assembled film.
+In the past, the encoder algorithmic function is programmed with digital arrays of micromirrors \cite{Chang2018, Wetzstein_2020}, pixelated spatial-light modulators \cite{Muminov2020, Wang2022NC}, and printed polarizer arrays or masks \cite{Li2022}.
+While these technologies are well established, most digitally-controlled technologies operate on the principles of filtering, reflection, or refraction, which alone cannot spatially separate RCP, LCP, and $\pm45$LP components (i.e., ${\rm S}_2$ and ${\rm S}_3$).

 To spatially separate beams with different polarization ellipticities, the interaction between polarization and pointing or an optical spin-orbit interaction is needed \cite{Vuong_2010,Bliokh2015}.
-Optical spin-orbit interactions are conventionally operationalized in metasurfaces with a top-down fabrication paradigms and are therefore composed of periodic, high-refractive-index or metal nanostructures \cite{Xiong2023, Ling2015, Kwon2020,Zhou2020, Yang2018,Arbabi_2018, Ding_2021, Cheng_2020, Basiri_2019,Wang_2021,Balthasar_Mueller_2016}.
-Their order and periodic structures, while theoretically tractable for encoder design, do not provide the wavefront distortion and signal mixing necessary for the compressive sensing of pointing and polarization as illustrated in Fig. \ref{fig:NonnormalPower}(a-b).
+Optical spin-orbit interactions are conventionally operationalized in metasurfaces with top-down fabrication paradigms and are therefore composed of periodic, high-refractive-index or metal nanostructures \cite{Xiong2023, Ling2015, Kwon2020,Zhou2020, Yang2018,Arbabi_2018, Ding_2021, Cheng_2020, Basiri_2019,Wang_2021,Balthasar_Mueller_2016}.
+Their ordered and periodic structures, while theoretically tractable {\i.e., straightforward to simulate and analyze with periodic boundary conditions}, do not provide the wavefront distortion and signal mixing necessary for compressed sensing.
+Notably, it is the ``imperfections'' associated with self assembly (i.e., randomly-oriented nanofibers and sample grain disorder) that provide the structure for physical encoding by which compressive sensing of pointing and polarization is achieved.
+Moreover and to a large extent, we observe that random structures achieve higher degrees of compression than ordered structures [Fig. \ref{fig:NonnormalPower}(a-b)].